shivam-g10/Gamified-Learning-Tracker/docs/DESIGN_SYSTEM.md

 ## Overview

-This design system provides a fun, motivating look for a gamified learning tracker app that works seamlessly in both light and dark modes while maintaining excellent contrast and accessibility.
+This design system provides a fun, motivating look for GyaanQuest that works seamlessly in both light and dark modes while maintaining excellent contrast and accessibility.
 The app now features a "Mint Arcade" brand skin with playful gamification elements.

 ## Goals